 Yet, despite all the evidence pointing towards the power behind referral marketing, B2B businesses haven’t embraced referral marketing as quickly as their B2C counterparts.
 A survey of over 600 companies by Heinz Marketing found that only 30 percent of companies have a formalized referral program.

-How Influitive’s Referral Program Works
+How Influitive’s Referral Marketing Strategy Works